minghsu/usim_modifier_v3/README.md

 # Todo

-- Bug#3: Provide option to configure the ADM input format (ascii or hex digit)
+- Add new plugin 'config' to check/edit the configurations.

 # Requirement Packages